SpanouMaria/JTAG-Tap-Controller/README.md

 - BSC must support CAP/UPD flip-flops, internal logic path, shift path
 - IR cell provided in assignment specification
 - BR is a single-bit shift register used when BYPASS instruction is active
-- All components must match the Quartus schematic (visual verification required) :contentReference[oaicite:4]{index=4}
+- All components must match the Quartus schematic

 ### Testbench Requirements